Treatment and home remedies for ED

 Diagnosis of erectile dysfunction

 Different things can cause erectile dysfunction.
-Therefore, your doctor will have to diagnose you carefully for erectile dysfunction and its underlying cause before treatment.
-Doctors generally examine their patients physically and then ask them questions about their condition and medical history.
+Therefore, doctors will often examine their patients physically and then ask them questions about their condition and medical history to determine a possible cause.

-Your doctor may ask you questions regarding when the symptoms started, which medications you use, if you are mentally or emotionally stressed, if you have a physical trauma around your pelvic region, and the frequency and duration of the erections you have had in the past.
-It will help if you answer all questions honestly and with clarity.
+Doctors may ask questions regarding when the symptoms started, which medications the patient is using, whether they are emotionally stressed, if they have a physical trauma around their pelvic region, and the frequency and duration of the erections they have had in the past.

-After the physical examination and question section, your doctor may order some tests for further diagnosis.
-Some tests you may have to take include:
+After the physical examination and question section, the doctors may order some tests for further diagnosis, including:

-- Blood tests: The aim of blood tests is to check for signs of underlying conditions that may cause erectile dysfunction, such as diabetes, heart disease, and low testosterone levels.
+• Blood tests: The aim of the blood tests, in this case, is to check for signs of underlying conditions that may cause erectile dysfunction, such as diabetes, heart disease, and low testosterone levels.

-- Thyroid function test: The thyroid gland is an important organ that plays a role in regulating the production of sex hormones.
-This test may be carried out to determine if the thyroid is functioning properly as deficiency of sex hormones can cause ED.
+• Thyroid function test: The thyroid gland is an important organ that plays a role in regulating the production of sex hormones.
+This test may be carried out to determine if the thyroid is functioning properly, as a deficiency of sex hormones can cause ED.

-- Urine tests: These tests are similar to blood tests and may be carried out to ascertain if you have other underlying health conditions, such as diabetes.
-This test can provide useful information on your sugar, protein, and testosterone levels.
+• Urine tests: These tests are similar to blood tests and may be carried out to ascertain if there are other underlying health conditions, such as diabetes.
+This test can provide useful information on blood sugar, protein, and testosterone levels.

-- Penile biothesiometry: Neurological conditions too may cause erectile dysfunction.
-Your doctor may order a penile biothesiometry test for you to determine if your nerve is functioning properly.
+• Penile biothesiometry: Neurological conditions too may cause erectile dysfunction, so doctors sometimes order a penile biothesiometry test to determine if the nerve is functioning properly.
 The test involves using electromagnetic vibration to check the sensitivity level of the nerve.
 Low sensitivity to the vibrations may indicate nerve damage.

-- Ultrasound: A radiographer may perform an ultrasound on you to check for blood flow to the penis.
-This process will involve holding the transducer over the blood vessels that supply the penis to see if you have blood flow problems.
+• Ultrasound: A radiographer may perform an ultrasound to check for blood flow to the penis.
+This process will involve holding a transducer over the blood vessels that supply the penis to see if a person has blood flow problems.

-- Kidney and liver function tests: These are tests carried out to evaluate if your liver and kidneys are functioning properly.
+• Kidney and liver function tests: These are tests carried out to evaluate if the liver and kidneys are functioning properly.
 Problems with these organs can cause ED.

 Treatment of erectile dysfunction